Phoenix STS Logo

 Certification & Assessment

-Upon successful completion of the course, each participant receives:
+On passing the course, each participant receives:

 • CPD-certified Fire Warden Training Certificate (valid for 3 years)